openresty/sregex/README.markdown

 sregex will always output the current value ranges for each submatch capture in the user-supplied `ovector` array.

+Almost all the relevant test cases for the PCRE 8.31 and Perl 5.16.1 have been imported into sregex's test suite and all tests are passing right now.

 Syntax Supported
 ================